 Relationship testing is often used as an alternative to paternity testing or even maternity testing (If you are interested in a maternity or paternity testing, get more information by visiting the relevant pages).

 EasyDNA has a number of different relationship tests available.
 If you are not sure about which test to choose, have us call you and speak directly to our customer care representatives.
 Tell us exactly what you want to discover, the sex of the people involved and finally, whether their DNA sample is available for the test.
 With this information we will guide you to the DNA relationship test most suited to your needs.

 Mitchondrial DNA is solely matenally inherited.
 Analysis of this type of DNA can confirm whether people share the same mother, grandmother or maternal line.
 Why not breeze our mtDNA testing page for more information about this test?

 Siblingship testing is priced from R3295.
-Our siblings tests include Y chromosome testing, X chromosome testing and sibling testing.
-Results are available in 5-7 working days receipt of samples at the laboratory (X chromosome test results take longer).
-Read more about our sibling DNA testing.
+We offer a variety of siblings tests including Y chromosome testing, twin zygosity testing, avuncular testing and more.
+Results are available in 5 to 7 working days from receipt of samples at the laboratory.
+Read more about sibling DNA testing.